jasonumiker/kubernetes-training/README.md

 The new Gateway API is informed by all these differences to ensure they are (much more) covered by the standard this time.

+## Gateway
+In addition to its own traffic management API, Istio supports the Kubernetes [Gateway API](https://istio.io/latest/blog/2024/gateway-mesh-ga/) and intends to make it the default API for traffic management in the future.

+So, in the examples below for Istio, we'll focus on that API (giving you exposure to it even if you end up not using Istio - as the whole point is that it is a standard that will have similar YAML regardless of the controller that you use for it).

 ## Istio